tyoeer/Chaoshead/README.md

 ### Debugging

-CHaoshead has some integration with the [Local Lua Debugger VSCode extension](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode), automatically hooknig into it if it's active.
+Chaoshead has some integration with the [Local Lua Debugger VSCode extension](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode), automatically hooking into it if it's active.

 ## License